ProductPricingAboutBlogRequest demo

 Congratulations.
 Bucket is created.
 Now fulfil bucket name like in the Table below

-Paste your bucket name into the table in your main integration document
+Paste your bucket name in our UI

 Open BigQuery and choose project name created during the Step 1 and click CREATE SQL QUERY